Open Spaces Sacred Places Garden

-Sojourners include the residents of Piedmont Health Care Center and Specialty Care Assisted Living, family, friends, staff and general public.
-The sacred space park is a handicap accessible public gardens site that utilizes a concrete ‘portal’ shady area to begin our journey; a circular ‘pathway’ surrounding a cascading water fountain, wind chimes, birdhouses/feeders, butterfly feeders and benches ‘surrounded’ by shrubbery to stimulate interaction with nature (sun, water, wind, wildlife, plants).
-Two concrete circular ‘destination’ sites extend off the circular ‘pathway’ to invite the sojourner to interact with two massive sundials which create shadows from the sun to measure the endless motion of time.
+Sojourners include the residents of Piedmont Health Care Center and Specialty Care Assisted Living, family, friends, staff and the general public.
+This sacred space and park is a handicap accessible public garden site that utilizes a shaded concrete “portal” to begin the journey.
+A circular "pathway" surrounds a cascading water fountain, wind chimes, birdhouses/feeders, butterfly feeders and benches all surrounded by shrubbery to stimulate interaction with nature (sun, water, wind, wildlife and plants).
+Two concrete circular “destination” sites extend off the circular pathway to invite the sojourner to interact with two massive sundials, which create shadows from the sun to measure the endless motion of time.

-The “Timeless Seasons in the Sun” OPEN SPACES SACRED PLACES Garden is a planned journey of the sojourners through four design styles: portal, pathway, destination, and surrounding.
+The “Timeless Seasons in the Sun” Open Spaces Sacred Places Garden is a planned journey of the sojourners through four design styles: portal, pathway, destination, and surrounding.

 Around the Reflecting Pool – a cascading water fountain surrounded with indigenous shrubbery to encourage interaction with nature.

 Three Portals or Destinations –

-- Destination 1 – Analematic Sundial Portal
+Destination 1 – Analematic Sundial Portal

-- Destination 2 – Horizontal Sundial Portal
+Destination 2 – Horizontal Sundial Portal

-- The “Timeless Season in the Sun” Open Spaces Sacred Places Garden was funded by a $10,000 Susan Parker Stringfellow Health Grant from the Community Foundation of Northeast Alabama in Anniston, Alabama, a $8,500 Grant from The Daniel Foundation of Birmingham, Alabama, a $1,750 grant from The Coosa Valley Resource Development and Conservation Counsel, an Alabama governmental funding organization in Heflin, Alabama; funding, labor and material-in-kind from the Piedmont Health Care Authority and Municipal Board of the City of Piedmont, Alabama; and, private donors.
+The “Timeless Season in the Sun” Open Spaces Sacred Places Garden was funded by a $10,000 Susan Parker Stringfellow Health Grant from the Community Foundation of Northeast Alabama in Anniston, Alabama, a $8,500 Grant from The Daniel Foundation of Birmingham, Alabama, a $1,750 grant from The Coosa Valley Resource Development and Conservation Counsel, an Alabama governmental funding organization in Heflin, Alabama; funding, labor and material-in-kind from the Piedmont Health Care Authority and Municipal Board of the City of Piedmont, Alabama; and, private donors.